mkingopng/go-ref-lights/notes.md

    however more and more meets will use specific logos.
 In anticipation of this i have included logo in the meet.go data structure but it is not used anywhere yet.
 Need to implement this.
+6. Review the CDK code and optimise.
+Consider how to scale to zero